mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 The problem statement is an example of an **inverse problem**.
 The goal of an inverse problem is to estimate an unknown parameter that is not directly observable by using measured data and a mathematical model linking the observed and the unknown.

-A mathematical model is selected or designed to describe the relationship between the observed data and the unknown parameter, and the model parameters are adjusted to minimise the disparity between the predicted values and actual observations.
+A mathematical model is selected or designed to describe the relationship between the observed data and the unknown parameter(s), and the model parameters are adjusted to minimise the disparity between the predicted values and actual observations.
 Iterative **optimisation** techniques are typically employed to find the best-fitting parameters by minimising a cost function that quantifies the mismatch between the observed data and the predictions of the mathematical model.
-Through this process of model fitting, predictions or estimations about the unknown parameter can be derived.
+Through this process of model fitting, predictions or estimations about the unknown parameter(s) can be derived.

 Conventional methods have a number of limitations:

 1. **Overfitting:** Conventional methods may overfit the data, particularly when dealing with high-dimensional datasets or when the model is overly complex relative to the available data.
 Overfitting can result in poor generalisation performance and unreliable estimates of the unknown parameter.

 2. **Uncertainty quantification:** Conventional methods typically do not provide a straightforward means to quantify uncertainty in the estimated parameters.
-Instead, they offer **point estimates** that do not capture the inherent uncertainty in the data or the model assumptions.
+Instead, they offer **point estimates** that do not capture the inherent uncertainty in the data or the model.

 3. **Multiple solutions:** Inverse problems may have multiple solutions, especially when considering real-world noisy data.
 This multiplicity of solutions complicates the process of identifying the true underlying parameter, as different sets of parameters may equally well explain the observed data.